Coder-Spirit/lambda-ioc/README.md

 - First-class support for Deno.
 - First-class support for asynchronous dependency resolution.
+- Stricter types for dependencies re-registration.
+- Groups registration and resolution: very useful when we need to resolve all dependencies belonging to a same category.
 - The container interface has been split into `ReaderContainer` and `WriterContainer`, making it easier to use precise types.
 - More extense documentation.